What is the price of a willow coffin?

 The price of a willow coffin depends on your budget, what’s important to you and what you can afford.
 Much like with a wooden coffin, you can choose a veneer / MDF coffin for around £400 or a solid wood one for £1000+.

-I appreciate that a more expensive coffin isn’t possible for everyone but if you are considering a bespoke, locally made willow coffin for your loved one, you won’t find a better option than a Wegnalls Willow coffin.
+I understand that a bespoke coffin isn’t economically possible for everyone.
+However if you are considering a locally made willow coffin for your loved one, you won’t find a better option than a Wegnalls Willow coffin.
 Each precious basket is made with love, care and sensitivity.

 If our coffins resonate with you but you’re unsure whether it’s within your budget, please don’t hesitate to get in touch.
 We’re always happy to talk things through and explore what might be possible.